 Irrespective of income levels or financing mechanisms, private health expenditure or out-of-pocket expenditure remains a primary source of financing for essential drugs in many countries.
-In Canada, Egypt, Mexico, and Nepal, private expenses for drugs in the past 3-7 years have exceeded 1% of GDP (table 11).
-A study in Brazil showed that out-of-pocket spending on drugs accounted for twothirds of catastrophic health expenditure in 2016.
-Furthermore, in many countries, the disease-specific financial burden resulting from out-of-pocket spending on drugs is substantial (appendix p 66)-for example, an estimated 3 million US people with diabetes (ie, 10% out of the US population with diabetes) incurred catastrophic spending on diabetes drugs in 2020.
-We acknowledge that uncertainty persists with regard to the level and the public-private mix of finance for drugs to support intervention against the 15 priority conditions (and, indeed, for all drugs and commodities).
+In Canada, Egypt, Mexico, and Nepal, 50 private expenses for drugs in the past 3-7 years have exceeded 1% of GDP (table 11).
+A study in Brazil showed that out-of-pocket spending on drugs accounted for twothirds of catastrophic health expenditure in 2016.143 Furthermore, in many countries, the disease-specific 55 financial burden resulting from out-of-pocket spending on drugs is substantial (appendix p 66)-for example, an estimated 3 million US people with diabetes (ie, 10% out of the US population with diabetes) incurred catastrophic 1 spending on diabetes drugs in 2020.144 We acknowledge that uncertainty persists with regard to the level and the public-private mix of finance for drugs to support intervention against the 15 priority conditions (and, 5 promises that an intervention (eg, treatment of drugindeed, for all drugs and commodities).
 Yet our judgement in light of available evidence is that when drug costs are borne privately, access to priority interventions is sharply constrained and many households experience major financial distress.

 Inadequate access to essential medicines and high outof-pocket costs are major threats to the 50-by-50 goal (appendix p 64).
-A pattern emerges across many
+A pattern emerges across many interventions in many countries.145 Often, the government sensitive tuberculosis) will be free and available at public sector facilities.
+Although the consultation, if available, might be free because the health worker's salary is paid by the government, the actual treatment (in this case, 10 tuberculosis drugs) is often not free.
+Such treatments are